 I have a secret for you.

-The fastest shortcut to reap the benefits of the Paleo diet is . . .eating a Paleo diet.
+The fastest shortcut to reap the benefits of the Paleo diet is . . .eating lean meats, fruits and vegetables, some fruit, little starch, no sugar.

 I know, I know, mind-blowing isn’t it?
 But no other way will get you there faster.
 I guarantee if you make your next meal a Paleo meal you will feel the difference immediately.